Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What are common hidden costs when buying a house in Tanzania right now?

-The hidden cost that tends to surprise first-time house buyers in Tanzania the most is discovering unpaid land rent or local property rate arrears that must be cleared before the title can transfer, sometimes dating back several years.
+The hidden cost that tends to surprise first-time house buyers the most in Tanzania is discovering unpaid land rent arrears or local property rate debts tied to the plot, which must be cleared before the title can transfer and which the seller may not have disclosed upfront.

 You will find here the list of classic mistakes people make when buying a property in Tanzania.